superpeter55/superpeter55/README.md

 # About Me

-Data Science Masters student at UC Berkeley School of Information.
+Data Analyst and Data Science Masters student at UC Berkeley School of Information.
 I am passionate about providing companies with the insight they need to make correct decisions from data.

-I have experience using various data science tools to deliver value to businesses.
+I have experience using various data science tools to deliver value to businesses as a data analyst.
 This includes Python programming modules like Numpy, Pandas, Matplotlib in conjunction with Jupyter Notebooks to produce yearly projections.
 I have also used R Markdown to produce KPI reports.

 I also have project experience with statistical analysis.
 This includes hypothesis testing, linear regression, and statistical modeling.
 I used these statistical tools in conjunction with R to build a causal model between national park visits and other covariates like COVID cases, vaccination % and others.